FAC-73/dub-vulture/README.md

 ## Description

 A CMS that allows a manager to add departments, job roles and new employees.
 As well as view departments, roles, employees it is also possible to update employee roles.
-Bonus functionality includes the ability to update employee managers, view employees by manager and delete employees. <br><br>
+Bonus functionality includes the ability to update employee managers, view employees by manager and delete employees. <br>

 This application utilizes inquirer for prompting the user input, mySQL for creating the schema, organizing and joining data.
 As well as console.table for formatting the table in terminal/bash.